dhain/wsgi_lite/README.rst

 ------------------------------------------

 WSGI Lite uses a WSGI server extension called ``wsgi_lite.register_close``, that lives in the application's `environ` variable.
-The ``@lite`` decorator automatically adds this extension to the environment, if it's called from a WSGI 1 server or middleware, and the key doesn't already exist.
+The ``@lite`` and ``lighten()``decorators automatically add this extension to the environment, if they're called from a WSGI 1 server or middleware, and the key doesn't already exist.

 The value for this key is a callback function that takes one argument: an object whose ``close()`` method is to be called at the end of the request.
 The